-a.
-Upon acceptance into Drug Court, the defendant must plead guilty or nolo contendere, waive all pretrial rights, and waive referral to the Probation Department for a pre-sentence report and investigation.
+- a.
+Upon acceptance into Drug Court, the defendant must plead guilty or nolo contendere, waive all pretrial rights, and waive referral to the Probation Department for a pre-sentence report and investigation. - b.
+Imposition of sentence, or execution of sentence, shall be suspended and the defendant shall be sentenced to formal probation under general terms and conditions and the following recommended specific terms of probation: - 1) Make full restitution (if appropriate). - 2) Totally abstain from the use or possession of intoxicating beverages or being in or about any place of business where the primary item sold is intoxicating beverages for consumption on the premises. - 3) Submit your person, vehicle, property to search for controlled substances, alcohol, and any other appropriate search required. - 4) Participate in random alcohol and controlled substance urine analysis testing.

-- b.
-Imposition of sentence, or execution of sentence, shall be suspended and the defendant shall be sentenced to formal probation under general terms and conditions and the following recommended specific terms of probation: - (1) Make full restitution (if appropriate). - (2) Totally abstain from the use or possession of intoxicating beverages or being in or about any place of business where the primary item sold is intoxicating beverages for consumption on the premises. - (3) Submit your person, vehicle, property to search for controlled substances, alcohol, and any other appropriate search required. - (4) Registration pursuant to 11590 H&S (if appropriate). - (5) Urine Testing. - (6) Do not use or possess narcotics, controlled substances, and restricted or prescribed drugs except with a valid prescription. - (7) Complete an AIDS Education Program pursuant to PC 1001.10 (if appropriate). - (8) Participate in and complete the Drug Court Program. - (9) Participate in and complete an in custody or residential treatment program (if appropriate). - (10) Comply with all directives in the Drug Court Contract. - (11) All required fees and fines be imposed but stayed pending successful completion. - c.
+- 5) Do not use or possess narcotics, controlled substances, and restricted or prescribed drugs except with a valid prescription. - 6) Participate in and complete the Drug Court Program. - 7) Participate in and complete an in custody or residential treatment program (if appropriate). - 8) Comply with all directives in the Drug Court Contract. - 9) All required fees and fines be imposed but stayed pending successful completion. - c.
 If participants have pled prior to entry into Drug Court then upon satisfactory completion of the Drug Court Program, the Drug Court Judge will terminate probation and reduce any felony to a misdemeanor (if appropriate). - d.
 A defendant who pleads guilty or no contest in order to enter Drug Court shall, upon successful completion of Drug Court and payment of restitution, if any, have the charges(s) dismissed. - e.
 Upon termination from the Drug Court Program, after consideration of factors in mitigation and aggravation, the Drug Court Judge will immediately pronounce judgment.